Hugh Hume-Campbell, 3rd Earl of Marchmont

 Hugh Hume-Campbell, 3rd Earl of Marchmont PC FRS (15 February 1708 – 10 January 1794), styled Lord Polwarth between 1724 and 1740, was a Scottish politician who sat in the House of Commons from 1734 until 1740 when he succeeded to the peerage as Earl of Marchmont.
-He sat in the House of Lords as a representative peer from 1750.
+He sat in the House of Lords as a Scottish representative peer from 1750.

 Hume-Campbell was the son of Alexander Hume-Campbell, 2nd Earl of Marchmont, and his wife Margaret Campbell, daughter and heiress of Sir George Campbell, of Cessnock.
 He was educated at a private school in London from 1716 and travelled abroad to Utrecht and Franeker in the Netherlands from 1721.
 He was admitted to the University of Edinburgh.
 On 1 May 1731, he married Ann Western, daughter of Robert Western of St Peter's, Cornhill, London and niece of Sir Richard Shirley, 3rd Baronet.

 As Lord Polworth, he was returned to parliament as Member of Parliament for Berwick-upon-Tweed at the same time as his brother at the 1734 British general election.
 On 16 February 1737, he spoke against a bill which imposed penalties on Edinburgh for the Porteous Riots, and in February 1738 took part in a debate on the army.
 He vacated the seat on inheriting the peerage on the death of his father on 27 February 1740.
 He was appointed First Lord of the Police (in Scotland) on 22 November 1747 and retained the post until 1764.
 His wife died in 1747, and he married again on 30 January 1748, to Elizabeth Crompton.
-From 1750 to 1784 he sat in the House of Lords as a Scottish Representative Peer.
+From 1750 to 1784 he sat in the House of Lords as a Scottish representative peer.

 Marchmont was 'a man of most distinguished talents and learning; he had read... deeply in the classics, history and in civil law'.
 In 1753, he was elected a Fellow of the Royal Society.
 He was sworn a Privy Counsellor in 1762, he was Governor of the Bank of Scotland from 1763 until 1790.and Keeper of the Great Seal of Scotland from 1764 until his death.

 Marchmont died in January 1794, aged 85, when the earldom became either extinct or dormant.
 By his first wife he had three daughters and two sons: